TRAIS-Lab/sjlt/README.md

 pip install -e .
 ```

-> Due to the default `pip install -e .` isolation build behavior, it might help to use `pip install --no-build-isolation -e .` when you see something like:
+>  [!NOTE]
+> Due to the default isolation building behavior of `pip install` (this applies on both "Install from PyPI" and "INstall from Source"), even if `nvcc -V` and `torch.version.cuda` gives the same CUDa version, you can still encounter the something like the following:
 > ```bash
 > RuntimeError:
 > The detected CUDA version (11.8) mismatches the version that was used to compile
 > PyTorch (12.6).
 Please make sure to use the same CUDA versions.
 > ```
+> In this case, it might help to use `pip install --no-build-isolation` to force pip to build using your current virtual environment.

 ## Quick Start

-Our sjlt implementation has the following parameters:
+Our SJLT implementation accepts the following parameters:

 - `original_dim`: input dimension
 - `proj_dim`: output dimension